joshjennings98/test-nix/Phobos/README.md

 nix run home-manager/master -- init --switch
 ```

-Copy the files from the above flake into `.config/home-manager` and run:
+Copy the files from the above flake (you might have to put them in a dfferent directory) into `.config/home-manager` and run:

 ```
 home-manager switch --flake .config/home-manager/